 The following violations clarify conduct unbecoming of Teacher Candidates in the College of Education.
 Teacher Candidates are expected not to engage in such action while in a clinical setting at a school or school district.
-The following is a non-exhaustive list of actions that are considered clinical practice conduct violations, for which Teacher Candidates are subjected to disciplinary action
+The following is a non-exhaustive list of actions that are considered clinical practice conduct violations, for which Teacher Candidates are subjected to disciplinary action up to and including expulsion from the University.
+If teacher candidates are found eligible to continue with the program, Clinical Practice can only be repeated once.

-- Falsification, forgery, alteration, or invention of information, including, but not limited to, any document used for admission or eligibility to the university, document related to: - o Admission or eligibility to Clinical Practice - Information regarding the site placement school, the district and/or personnel - o Information regarding Teacher Candidates - o Information regarding curriculum content in the classroom - Disruptive behavior in any form that creates a hostile or offensive educational environment for a student, Cooperating Teacher, GCU Faculty Supervisor, faculty or staff - Failure to comply promptly with any reasonable directive from a Cooperating Teacher, GCU Faculty Supervisors, GCU course instructor, or staff - Failure to cooperate with an investigation - Possession, use, distribution, or behavior under the influence of alcohol or illegal or banned drugs or substances while on school property, or as part of any school-related activity - Communication orally, in writing, or by use of any technological device, including, and not limited to any phone or computer device, outside the classroom in a manner that could be perceived as inappropriate by any member of the site placement school, its extended community or university - Failure to maintain a professional approach to personal relationships with the Teacher Candidates or the school community members
+- Falsification, forgery, alteration, or invention of information, including, but not limited to, any document used for admission or eligibility to the university, document related to: - Admission or eligibility to Clinical Practice - Information regarding the site placement school, the district and/or personnel o Information regarding Teacher Candidates

+- $\circ~$ Information regarding curriculum content in the classroom - Disruptive behavior in any form that creates a hostile or offensive educational environment for a student, Cooperating Teacher, GCU Faculty Supervisor, faculty or staff - Failure to comply promptly with any reasonable directive from a Cooperating Teacher, GCU Faculty Supervisors, GCU course instructor, or staff - · Failure to cooperate with an investigation - Possession, use, distribution, or behavior under the influence of alcohol or illegal or banned drugs or substances while on school property, or as part of any school-related activity - Communication orally, in writing, or by use of any technological device, including, and not limited to any phone or computer device, outside the classroom in a manner that could be perceived as inappropriate by any member of the site placement school, its extended community or university - Failure to maintain a professional approach to personal relationships with the Teacher Candidates or the school community members